Implan-Group/api/batch/readme.md

 ## Postman Collection

 We have created a Postman collection with reference calls per section in this document to help with implementation.
-IMPLAN will provide a client ID and client secret in a separate correspondence.
+IMPLAN will provide a client ID and client secret in a separate correspondence as needed by client request.

 ## Development Variables
+The following variables can be used while developing against the IMPLAN API.
+Following development, please transition to Production Variables below.

 <table>
   <tr>